Triangulations of simplicial complexes and theta polynomials: Basic properties of theta polynomials

 (d) The coefficient of $x^2$ in $\theta(\Delta,x)$ is equal to $f^\circ_1(\Delta) - f_0(\Delta) - (n-2) f^\circ_0(\Delta) + n-1$ for every $(n-1)$-dimensional homology ball $\Delta$, where $f^\circ_0(\Delta)$ and $f^\circ_1(\Delta)$ are the numbers of interior vertices and interior edges of $\Delta$, respectively.

 \end{example}

-The significance of theta polynomials stems from the following two theorems, the second of which was discovered and proven in~\cite{KMS19} in order to show that the local $h$-polynomial $\ell_V(\sd(\cC),x)$ is $\gamma$-positive for every regular cell decomposition $\cC$ of the simplex $2^V$. \begin{theorem} For every pure simplicial complex $\Delta$ and every triangulation $\Delta'$ of $\Delta$,
+The significance of theta polynomials stems from the following two theorems, the second of which was discovered and proven in~\cite{KMS19} in order to show that the local $h$-polynomial $\ell_V(\sd(\cC),x)$ is $\gamma$-positive for every regular cell decomposition $\cC$ of the simplex $2^V$.
+We recall from Section~\ref{subsec:bary} that $d_n(x)$, the $n$th derangement polynomial, is equal to the local $h$-polynomial of the barycentric subdivision of the $(n-1)$-dimensional simplex. \begin{theorem} For every pure simplicial complex $\Delta$ and every triangulation $\Delta'$ of $\Delta$,

 \end{theorem}

 \begin{theorem} {\rm (\cite[Theorem~4.4]{KMS19})} For every triangulation $\Gamma$ of the simplex $2^V$,

 \end{theorem}